zlatanvasovic/hackwork/README.md

 ## Directory structure

-Hackwork projects should have simple directory structure.
+Hackwork projects should have a simple directory structure.

 ```
 .